LBaaS/lbaas-api/lbaas-tenant-api.md

 This operation does not return a response body.

-Note, The load balancers ID, status, port and protocol are immutable attributes and cannot be modified by the caller.
+Note, The load balancer ID, status, port and protocol are immutable attributes and cannot be modified by the caller.
 Supplying an unsupported attribute will result in a 400 (badRequest) fault.

 ### 14.3 Request Data
 Load balancer body with attributes to be updated.